milekag01/vienna/IDEA.md

 1. **Fetches the ticket** from Linear (title, description, priority, acceptance criteria)
 2. **Creates a new branch** from `main` using Linear's suggested branch name
-3. **Creates git worktrees** for all three repos on that branch
+3. **Creates git worktrees** for all three codebases on that branch
-4. **Starts isolated infrastructure** — its own Postgres (x2), Redis, and LocalStack with 22 SQS queues and 3 S3 buckets
+4. **Spins up isolated infrastructure** — its own Postgres (x2), Redis, and LocalStack with 22 SQS queues and 3 S3 buckets, all on unique ports
-5. **Generates .env files** — every service configured with instance-specific ports, database names, queue URLs
+5. **Generates `.env` files** in each worktree pointing to this instance's databases, Redis, queues, and ports — so the services within this instance talk to each other and to nothing else
-6. **Patches service configs** — NestJS backend.config.ts rewritten so services talk to each other on the right ports
+6. **Patches service configs** — NestJS `backend.config.ts` rewritten so the backend calls the Go API on the right port
 7. **Installs dependencies** — npm, pnpm, go modules, Prisma client generation
-8. **Runs all migrations** — Prisma for NestJS, Atlas for Go, seeds admin API tokens
+8. **Runs all migrations** — Prisma for NestJS, Atlas for Go — against this instance's databases only
-9. **Starts all services** — NestJS backend, Go API, and Enterprise frontend in new terminal tabs
+9. **Starts all three services** — NestJS backend, Go API, and Enterprise frontend in new terminal tabs
 10. **Opens a new AI agent** in Cursor with full ticket context and starts solving immediately

-Each environment gets unique ports.
-Instance 1 gets Postgres on 5501/5601, Redis on 6401.
-Instance 2 gets 5502/5602/6402.
-No collisions.
-Run five simultaneously.
+Now each ticket has its own databases with its own migration history.
+An agent working on Ticket A applies migrations to port 5501.
+An agent on Ticket B applies different migrations to port 5502.
+They never interfere.
+Your working branch stays clean.

 ### Without a ticket — plain spawn